 Despite their straightforward name, the best cycling sunglasses do more than just stop you squinting as you reach the end of your incline.
-Unlike cheap sunglasses found on rotating displays in Walmart/Asda, cycling sunglasses have a bunch of great features, from upping the contrast to reducing glare, reacting quickly in the face of sunny spells to keeping grit, grime, flies and worse out of your eyes, there’s quite a lot they can do.
+Unlike cheap sunglasses found on rotating displays in Walmart/Asda, cycling sunglasses have a myriad of great features, from upping the contrast to reducing glare, reacting quickly in the face of sunny spells to keeping grit, grime, flies and worse out of your eyes, there’s quite a lot they can do.

 But now you know you need some, don’t just take the change you have left after buying a stunning new road bike, go for the coolest-looking pair and be done with it.
 There are a few little considerations to keep in mind first.

-The days might be shorter in the winter and you might want to consider indoor training using a turbo trainer or an exercise bike, but if you venture out, make sure your eyes are protected against the low-angle sunlight which always hits you right in the face, regardless of the direction you're heading.
+The days might be shorter in the spring and you might want to consider indoor training using a turbo trainer or an exercise bike, but if you venture out, make sure your eyes are protected against the low-angle sunlight which always hits you right in the face, regardless of the direction you're heading.
 Keep your cool by sporting the best cycling jersey and protect your noggin by wearing the best cycling helmet.

 Rapha's latest Pro Team Full Frame Glasses are a work of art.
 As expected from London-based brand, the new Pro Team Full Frame Glasses have a distinct, ultra stylish look and are choke-full of useful features that all cyclists would appreciate.

 The lenses use 'Rider Optimised Surface Enhancement' technology and provide more contrast in broad daylight, making you more aware of your immediate surroundings as well as potential obstacles in the distance.
 The lenses are also interchangeable and each pair comes with spare clear lens so you can swap the coloured lenses out on dark, rainy days.
 Basically, you get two glasses for the price of one.